abeusher/simplediagrams_docs/docs/index.rst

 ========================================================
 This document is my attempt to explain to you how best to use SimpleDiagrams.
 Ideally, you shouldn't even be here since it should have been easy to figure out what you wanted to do.

 Alas, here you are.
-Therefore I'll try to get you back to being productive with the app as quickly as possible.
+But try not to be sad.
+These docs will get you back to being productive with the app as quickly as possible.

 Skip to the :ref:`quick-start` page if this much help text has already made you cranky.